musa-1410/SAP-1_Simulation/README.md

 # SAP-1 Processor - Verilog Implementation

-A Verilog implementation of the SAP-1 (Simple-As-Possible) computer architecture, featuring a basic 8-bit processor with an advanced instruction set with a frontend visualization.
+A Verilog implementation of the SAP-1 (Simple-As-Possible) computer architecture features a basic 8-bit processor with an advanced instruction set and a frontend visualization.

 ---